 Q – Do you have to try-out for the Ohio Fever?

 A – Yes.
 Try-outs will be held mid-July through early August.
-Check our web site early July for more information.
+Check our web site in July for more information.

 Q – Does it cost anything to try out?